 - If you don’t care what your X and Y coordinates are, you can simply leave the coordinates as they are in pixel units (0,0 in the lower left corner).

 Step 2.
 Digitize the Image and Export the Vector File

-- Right click over the new Base layer in the Contents window and click Start Editing.
+- Click the new Base layer in the Contents window to select it.

 - Click the Insert menu and select the item you wish to draw (polyline, polygon, symbol, etc).
 Create all the items by drawing them over the scanned image.

 - If you wish to add attribute information to the drawn objects, you can do this individually or in a table format.

 - For a table format, select the Base layer with the drawn objects and click Map Tools | Layer Tools | Open Attribute Table.
 You can add attributes and attribute values directly in the Attribute Table.

 - If you wish, click the Add Geometry Attributes button in the Attribute Table to add geometry information as attributes for all objects at once.

 - To add and edit attributes per individual object, select an object and in the Contents window, click the Info tab.